-The going concern of the Company is dependent on the going concern of its subsidiaries.
-As described in the Chairman's Statement and in the Review of the Property Manager, the economic environment has been challenging and the Company and the Group have reported a loss from operations for the year ended 31 December 2009 and a significant fall in net asset value as at 31 December 2009.
+As described in the Chairman's Statement and in the Review of the Property Manager, the economic environment has been challenging and the Group has reported a loss from operations for the year ended 31 December 2009 and a significant fall in net asset value as at 31 December 2009.
 The directors consider that the outlook presents ongoing challenges in terms of the markets in which the Group operates, the effect of fluctuating exchange rates in the functional currencies of the Group and the availability of bank financing for the Group.